EESSI/docs/docs/test-suite/writing-portable-tests.md

 Time elapsed: 3.609e-06
 ```

 This started 4 processes, with ranks 0, 1, 2, 3, and then summed all the ranks (`0+1+2+3=6`) on the process with rank 0, which finally printed all this output.
-The whole reduction operation is performed `n_iter` times, so that we get a more accurate timing.
+The whole reduction operation is performed `n_iter` times, so that we get a more reproducible timing.